No One Is Infrastructure

 But they become easier to serve when they go unnamed.

-That question is not a movement.
-It is not a doctrine.
-It is not a purity test.
-It is a way of becoming less available to the machinery of supply, and less willing to make others available.
+That question is not a doctrine to enforce.
+It is a way of becoming less available, and less willing to make others available.

 No one is infrastructure.